gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Protected Data Chunk Reception {#data-receiving}

-When the DTLS Chunk state machine hasn't reached the VALIDATION state, it SHALL handle key management in-band.
+When the DTLS Chunk state machine hasn't reached the VALIDATION state it MAY perform key management in-band.
 In such case, the DTLS chunk handler will receive plain control chunks and DATA chunks with SCTP-DTLS PPID from the SCTP Header Handler.
-Those plain control chunks will be forwarded to SCTP chunk handler.
+Those plain text control chunks will be forwarded to SCTP chunk handler as well as the DATA chunk with the SCTP-DTLS PPID.

 When the DTLS Chunk state machine has reached the VALIDATION or PROTECTED state, the DTLS chunk handler will receive DTLS chunks